Sugita Station (Kanagawa)

 Sugita Station (杉田駅, Sugita-eki) is a passenger railway station located in Isogo-ku, Yokohama, Kanagawa Prefecture, Japan, operated by the private railway company Keikyū.

 Lines

 Sugita Station is served by the Keikyū Main Line and is located 34.3 kilometers from the terminus of the line at Shinagawa Station in Tokyo.

 Station layout

-The station consists of two elevatedopposed side platforms with the station building underneath.
+The station consists of two elevated opposed side platforms with the station building underneath.

 Platforms

 Sugita Station is an elevated station with dual opposed side platforms serving two tracks.